 How to Measure (& Aerate) Flour

 If you dip into flour without aerating, you will be getting too much flour and your dough will be too dry.
 To aerate flour you simply stir it around with a spoon before measuring.
 To measure, be sure to use a flat-topped dry measuring cup like in my photo.
-You can see how I aerate flour in my Quick and Easy Chocolate Cake video at the one minute mark: Click here to see it.
+To see a short video on how to aerate flour click here.

 After aerating, there are two ways to measure the flour: 1) Scoop & Level – Gently scoop the flour up with a spoon and sprinkle it into your measuring cup until it’s mounded above the rim.
 Do not tap the cup or the container of flour.
 Finally, level off the excess flour with the back of a knife.
 2) Dip & Level – Gently dip your measuring cup into the flour until it’s mounded above the rim and level off the excess flour with the back of a knife.
 In my kitchen, a cup a flour weighs 4 1/2 ounces (130 grams).